saint-lascivious/unbound-config/README.md

 /tmp/unbound-config --install-unbound
 ```

 ## Additional unbound-config Features

 A number of additional features are available via the unbound-config utility script.

 The full --help text for unbound-config is as follows:
 ```
-Usage: unbound-control [OPTION [PARAM]]

-Where OPTION is one of
+Where OPTION is one (1) of

     -b                      Backup the current Unbound configuration to a backup                  .tar.gz archive located within
     --backup-config         /etc/unbound/unbound.conf.d-backup

-                            Takes an optional parameter to be normalised and used as the backup ID, IDs containing spaces must be quoted, e.g. \"my unbound backup\" The default is a timestamp in the format:
+                            Takes an optional parameter (to be normalised and) used as the backup ID, IDs containing spaces must be quoted, e.g. \"my unbound backup\" The default is a timestamp in the format: